 1. How old do you have to be to participate?

 You must be 18 years old to participate on your own.
 13 & up must be accompanied by a parent.

 Once you are interested in joining us for the trip (let us know in the form below!), we will provide you with an application form that will ask about your experience with mission trips, your relationship with Jesus, and skills you have that may be useful for the time spent in the D.R.
 You will also receive a D.R.
 Trip Handbook with more information about the vision and mission of Cercadillo, background on Dominican culture, rules and policies.

 3. Where do you stay in the Dominican Republic?

 Often we stay in the TIME Ministries house a few blocks away from Ina York's home in Villa Mella, and we bus to the village each day.

-The cost of the trip is $1,300, and we discuss ways we can individually and collectively raise funds to support the trip during our initial meetings.
+The cost of the trip will be $1,300-$1,400, and we discuss ways we can individually and collectively raise funds to support the trip during our initial meetings.